scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 We now have the functionality to deposit and withdraw BPTs from a respective AuraPool from a ERC4626 Vault.
 As mentioned before, Aura is a yield optimizer protocol atop of Balancer that effectively carries out the same concepts as Convex atop of Curve.
 Users deposit BPTs into Aura and Aura takes a small fee for carrying out the necessary steps (such as staking 80/20 BPT - aka veBAL) to earn more $BAL via veBAL, etc. The protocol saves users time and money to get the most of the $BAL veBAL setup.

 The next step of the coding challenge is to create the implementation for a `getRewards()`.
-The function's purpose is to get rewards from the respective auraPool.
+The function's purpose is to get rewards from the respective auraPool. **Write the implementation code for `getRewards()` where it calls upon the helper `_getRewards()`.** This sequence is commonly used in case external protocols, so Aura in this case, upgrade and new adaptors need to be deployed that accomodate the new version.
+This is helpful to integrate into new contracts, aka new Aura pools with new versions of code implementation in this case.
+The new version would have a new `_getRewards()` implementation to work with.

 NOTE: there can be any number of different ERC20s used to incentivize different AuraPools. ex.)
 BAL, rETH, and random ERC20s like PEPE could be used to incentivize the rETH_wETH BPT AuraPool.
 We need a function that, when requested, will claim all rewards associated to the respective AuraPool.